Common Name: African Clawed Frog or the Common Plantanna

 Size: Up to 5 inches

 African Clawed frogs are a common frog in the pet trade since they are relatively easy to take care of.
+I own two of them.
 They are fully aquatic frogs, only coming to the surface to take a breath of air.
-They are part of the family Pipidae, which are the tongueless frogs.
+If there is a drought and their water starts to dry up, they can burrow down into the mud.
+They can then a year there without food.
+They are part of the family Pipidae, which are the tongueless frogs since they lack tongues.

 African clawed frogs are an invasive species since they are predators and can easily adapt to new environments.
-They have been banned as pets in Arizona, California, Kentucky, Louisiana, New Jersey, North Carolina, Oregon, Virginia, Hawaii, Nevada, and Washington.
-The African Clawed Frog might also be a carrier of Chytrid Fungus and invasive frogs could be spreading it.
+While naturally found in Africa, they have been found in the wild in Europe, North America, South America, and Asia.
+To help stop the spread of them, they have been banned as pets in many states in the US.
+The African Clawed Frog might also be a carrier of Chytrid Fungus, a deadly frog killing pathogen, and could be spreading it.

-They are often confused with African Dwarf frogs, but the African Clawed frog’s front fingers aren’t webbed, they have eyes positioned on top of their head, and they have curved, flat snouts.
+They are often confused with African Dwarf Frogs, but there are some key differences.
+The African Clawed Frog’s front fingers aren’t webbed, they have eyes positioned on top of their head, and they have curved, flat snouts compared to the Dwarf Frogs.